1jour1vin

 Food and wine pairings

-Enjoy with hunter's terrine, grilled meats, lasagna, tandoori chicken...
+Enjoy it with a hunter's terrine, grilled meats, lasagna, tandoori chicken...

 Bettane & Desseauve